 This type of referral allows supervisors to address staff member attendance issues where a pattern of behavior has been demonstrated by a staff member and there is a noticeable decline in work performance.
+A formal management referral can also be made for reasons such as concerns for staff well-being based on behavior changes in the workplace that may not directly impact performance.
 A supervisor can recommend the staff member to seek help through the program and request the staff member follow through with this recommendation.
 Through this referral, the workplace consultant will help with: